shakyasarthak/Time-Series-Forecasting-Using-XGBoost/README.md

 To run the project, follow these steps:

 1. Install the required dependencies by running `pip install pandas numpy seaborn matplotlib xgboost scikit-learn requests jupyter scipy`.
-2. Obtain your own OpenWeather API key and add it to the `aqi_api.py` file.
+2. Obtain your own OpenWeather API key, create and add the api key to the `aqi_api.py` file.
 3. Launch Jupyter Notebook by running `jupyter notebook` in your terminal.
 4. Open the project's notebook file.
 5. Execute the notebook cells sequentially to: